How to Organise an Adventure on Skeleton Coast

 Why go to Skeleton Coast?

 Because there is nothing there... and in that nothing, you will find everything.
 The endless sky.
 The pulsating silence.
-The stories left without witnesses.
-Skeleton Coast is a place that strips away your expectations, leaving you alone with the majesty of the world.
+Stories left without witnesses.
+Skeleton Coast is a place that strips you of your expectations and leaves you alone with the grandeur of the world.

-If your heart yearns for travel beyond the boundaries of maps and words, join Panic Frame & Travel.
-We’ll show you what the end of the world looks like... and how beautiful it can be.
+If your heart yearns for a journey beyond the boundaries of maps and words, join Panic Frame & Travel.
+We’ll show you what the edge of the world looks like... and how beautiful it can be.

 Author: Martin Bonov